wachiwora/JavascriptWorkshop2/README.md

 This is a simple Hi-Lo Dice Game implemented using HTML, CSS, and JavaScript.

+## javadicegame.html file
+Updates: JavaScript assigns a specific animation to each dice element when the dice are rolled, creating a more dynamic and realistic rolling effect.

 ## Features
 1. **Initial Balance Input**: Players can set their initial balance.
 2. **Player can place a bet** by entering the bet amount and selecting the bet type.